How to Become an HLL Umpire

 Your child will then be invited to complete in-person umpire training.
-There are two parts to this: a classroom training session, and then a field training session.
-These normally are scheduled for the first week of February.
+There are two parts to this: an all-hands meeting in a classroom setting, and then a field training session.
+These normally are scheduled for late January or early February.
 Both sessions must be satisfactorily completed in order to become an HLL umpire.

 If you have any questions that aren't addressed in the list below, please feel free to contact HLL's Umpires Director at firstname.lastname@example.org.

 - Who is eligible to be an umpire?